One of Applegreen's food court forecourts by the A14 westbound which has recently transferred to the Welcome Break estate.

 Applegreen commenced work on a site redevelopment in early 2017 which saw the fire damaged sales building and HGV fuelling area being demolished and replaced with a much larger sales building incorporating a Chopstix Noodle Bar, Greggs and a coffee shop as well as renewal of the fuel tanks and pumps.
 The new site opened in September 2017 with a Costa store as the coffee shop offering, the planned Greggs store and a Subway store replacing the originally planned Chopstix Noodle Bar.
 As a result of the new site opening, Applegreen arranged for new services signs to be placed on the A14, which were erected during 2018.

-Applegreen purchased a significant stake of Welcome Break in November 2018 which saw Spaldwick become a 'trade-off site', meaning the site will eventually be re-branded Welcome Break, and adjusted to reflect the rest of their estate.
+Applegreen purchased a significant stake of Welcome Break in November 2018 which saw Spaldwick become a 'trade-off site', meaning the site would pass to Welcome Break, and would be adjusted to reflect the rest of their estate.
+Management was transferred in summer 2021, but the Applegreen branding and brand partnerships remain.

 |Thrapston (9 miles)||Services on the A14||Brampton Hut (4 miles)|